DDR4 SDRAM: Successor

 At the 2016 Intel Developer Forum, the future of DDR5 SDRAM was discussed.
 The specifications were finalized at the end of 2016 – but no modules will be available before 2020.
 Other memory technologies – namely HBM in version 3 and 4 – aiming to replace DDR4 have also been proposed.

-In 2011, JEDEC published the Wide I/O 2 standard; it stacks multiple memory dies, but does that directly on top of the CPU and in the same package.
-This memory layout provides higher bandwidth and better power performance than DDR4 SDRAM, and allows a wide interface with short signal lengths.
-It primarily aims to replace various mobile DDRX SDRAM standards used in high-performance embedded and mobile devices, such as smartphones.
-Hynix proposed similar High Bandwidth Memory (HBM), which was published as JEDEC JESD235.
-Both Wide I/O 2 and HBM use a very wide parallel memory interface, up to 512 bits wide for Wide I/O 2 (compared to 64 bits for DDR4), running at a lower frequency than DDR4.
-Wide I/O 2 is targeted at high-performance compact devices such as smartphones, where it will be integrated into the processor or system on a chip (SoC) packages.
-HBM is targeted at graphics memory and general computing, while HMC targets high-end servers and enterprise applications.
+In 2011, JEDEC introduced the Wide I/O 2 standard, which features stacked memory dies placed directly on top of the CPU within the same package.
+This configuration provides higher bandwidth and improved power efficiency compared to DDR4 SDRAM, thanks to its wide interface and short signal lengths.
+Wide I/O 2 aims to replace various mobile DDRX SDRAM standards used in high-performance embedded and mobile devices like smartphones.

+In parallel, Hynix developed High Bandwidth Memory (HBM), standardized as JEDEC JESD235.
+Both Wide I/O 2 and HBM utilize a very wide parallel memory interface—up to 512 bits for Wide I/O 2 compared to 64 bits for DDR4—although they operate at lower frequencies than DDR4.
+Wide I/O 2 is designed for high-performance, compact devices, often integrated into processors or system on a chip (SoC) packages.
+In contrast, HBM targets graphics memory and general computing, while Hybrid Memory Cube (HMC) is aimed at high-end servers and enterprise applications.

 Micron Technology's Hybrid Memory Cube (HMC) stacked memory uses a serial interface.
 Many other computer buses have migrated towards replacing parallel buses with serial buses, for example by the evolution of Serial ATA replacing Parallel ATA, PCI Express replacing PCI, and serial ports replacing parallel ports.
 In general, serial buses are easier to scale up and have fewer wires/traces, making circuit boards using them easier to design.

 In the longer term, experts speculate that non-volatile RAM types like PCM (phase-change memory), RRAM (resistive random-access memory), or MRAM (magnetoresistive random-access memory) could replace DDR4 SDRAM and its successors.

 GDDR5 SGRAM is a graphics type of DDR3 synchronous graphics RAM, which was introduced before DDR4, and is not a successor to DDR4.